 Breastfeeding is the healthiest way you can feed your baby and it does not cost anything.
-Our maternity and health visiting services work together to ensure pregnant women and breastfeeding mums receive support and have the information needed to successfully begin and maintain breastfeeding.
+Our maternity and health visiting services work together to ensure pregnant and breastfeeding mums-to-be receive support and have the information needed to successfully begin and maintain breastfeeding.

 Advantages to breastfeeding